peteronyam/conference/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this privilege
+I would like to thank Microverse for this privilege and <a href="https://www.behance.net/adagio07">Cindy Shin</a> the <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">author of the original design</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>